dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Remember, reality is self inflicted.

++ Turing machine = Finite automata + writing.
+Finite automate can not multiply.
+Turing machine can compute _any computatble_ function.
+Power of writing.

 + "Everything you can imagine is real." ― Pablo Picasso

 + "Money is a form of frozen and tradeable time" - naval